earnestt1234/FED3_Viz/README.md

 Some features that I aim to integrate:

-- more plots for active/inactive pokes (also errors)
 - recognition of recording mode
 - progressive ratio breakpoint
-- 24 hour circadian plots
-- additional group averaging plots (e.g. for interpellet intervals)

 Things that would be great to get feedback on:
  - If you encounter any issue while using the program, like crashes or errors